auth0/docs/articles/auth0-hooks/example.md

 ## List Your Hooks

-The following command lists all Hooks associated with a specific extensibility point.
+The following command lists all Hooks associated with a specific extensibility point:

 `auth0 ls -t pre-user-registration -p auth0-default`

-7. List all Auth0 hooks on your account: auth0 ls -p auth0-default
+The following command lists all Hooks associated with your Auth0 account:

+`auth0 ls -p auth0-default`

+## Get Real-Time Information About Your Hooks

-8. Access streaming, real-time logs of all of your hooks: auth0 logs -p auth0-default
+The following command allows you to streaming, real-time logs for your Hooks:

-9. Disable a hook:
+`auth0 logs -p auth0-default`

+## Disable/Delete Your Hooks

+The following command disables your Hook:

-auth0 disable my-extension-1 -p auth0-default
+`auth0 disable my-extension-1 -p auth0-default`

-10. Delete a hook:
+The following command delete a hook:

-auth0 rm my-extension-1 -p auth0-default
+`auth0 rm my-extension-1 -p auth0-default`